equiet/sightwind/README.md

 ## Update data

-1. cd data/
+1. `./update.sh`
-2. run ./update.sh

 You can setup a cron task to run update.sh every 30 minutes.

 ## License